anandaworldwide/ananda-library-chatbot/data_ingestion/README.md

 - **Overlap**: 20% for context preservation
 - **Quality**: 70% of chunks fall within target range

+**Note that as of June 2025, the tests on this new semantic chunking were poor** compared to the old chunking strategy.
+See the task "New production pinecone corpus" in Notion for more details on what to try next.

 ### Vector Storage

 - **Database**: Pinecone vector database